KwanghyeonJeong/Avoiding_Poop/README.md

 # Avoiding_Poop

-It's a game to avoid poo falling from the top.
+It's a game to avoid poop falling from the top.

 ### **Requirments:**
 - python3 or late